abelviageiro/crowdfunding-pledge/README.md

 # Crowdfunding Pledge

-Crowdfunding Pledge, part of Crowdfunding Suite (Pledge, Donate, Equity, Lend) is an open source reward-basd fundraising script that is cable to run sites similar to Kickstarter.
-It is written in CakePHP with MySQL.
+Crowdfunding Pledge, part of Crowdfunding Suite (Pledge, Donate, Equity, Lend) is an open source reward-basd fundraising script that is cable to run sites similar to Kickstarter, Indiegogo, etc.

 > This project is part of Agriya Open Source efforts.
 Crowdfunding was originally a paid script and was selling around 60000 Euros.
 It is now released under dual license ([OSL 3.0](https://www.agriya.com/resources) & [Commercial](https://www.agriya.com/products/kickstarter-clone)) for open source community benefits.